 - Require the candid confrontation of critical issues by participants and the willingness to engage in occasionally challenging conversations that cause us to question our assumptions and confront our comfort with the status quo.

-- Result in a strategic plan that has 3-5 strategic initiatives and identifies implementation plans to achieve those initiatives over the course of the following five years.
+- Result in a strategic plan that has 3-5 strategic priorities and identifies initiatives and tactics to achieve those priorities over the course of the following five years.

 - Guide and inform decision making at all levels of the Department.